OfficeDev/office-js-docs-pr/docs/develop/install-latest-office-version.md

 ## Opt in to getting the latest builds of Office

 - If you're a Microsoft 365 Family, Personal, or University subscriber, see [Be a Microsoft 365 Insider](https://insider.microsoft365.com).
-- If you're a Microsoft 365 Apps for business customer, see [Install the First Release build for Microsoft 365 Apps for business customers](https://insider.microsoft365.com/business).
+- If you're a Microsoft 365 Apps for business customer, see [Microsoft 365 Insider ​for Business](https://insider.microsoft365.com/business).
 - If you're running Office on a Mac:
   - Start an Office application.
   - Select **Check for Updates** on the Help menu.